vdaas/vald/docs/contributing/coding-style.md

   - CPU, memory usage, disk IO, etc.
 - Difficult to create error of dependent object (when we will write error test case)
 - Difficult to initialize
-  - Random number and time, file io initialization, and depends on execution environment
+  - Random number and time, file IO initialization, environment dependent, etc.
 - Test result may change
   - Cases where the implementation and test code are not changed but the test result changes
   - depends on the system call.